 Constructing a Cashflow Forecast

 A cashflow forecast has two components – cash inflows and cash outflows.

-The cashflow forecasting itself should be divided into regular (we suggest weekly) periods and extend for a minimum 12 months – beyond this period the forecast will likely become unrealistic and unreliable.
+The cashflow forecasting itself should be divided into regular (at the minimum monthly) periods and extend for a minimum 12 months – beyond this period the forecast will likely become unrealistic and unreliable.

 The overall structure, for each period, is;